 Clients can expect that communication with the physiotherapist will be respectful and professional, and will contribute to their understanding and participation in their health management.

 6. COMPETENCE

-The physiotherapist practices within their level of competence and actively pursues continuous lifelong learning to maintain competence in existing and emerging areas of their practice.
+competence and actively pursues continuous lifelong learning to maintain competence in existing and emerging areas of their practice.